riley-klingler/latitude/CONTRIBUTING.md

 cd location/of/flexport
 yarn unlink latitude
 ```
-After unlinking you shoulld run `yarn install --force` so that your node_modules folder are back to what they should be.
+After unlinking you should run `yarn install --force` so that your node_modules folder are back to what they should be.

 ##### To remove Latitude from the link registry:
 ```bash